 Instructions

-- In a small bowl, combine all wet ingredients.
+- In a large bowl, combine all wet ingredients.
 Whisk and set aside.

-- In a separate large bowl, combine all dry ingredients.
-Stir well.
+- In a separate bowl, combine all dry ingredients.
+Stir.

-- Using a 1/2-cup measuring cup, scoop out batter and place in the middle of waffle iron.
-(No need to overfill it - we find it cooks better when we don't push the batter all the way to the edge.)
+- Then using a 1/2-cup measuring cup, scoop out batter and place in the middle of the hot waffle iron.
+(No need to overfill it - I find it cooks better when I don't push the batter all the way to the edge.)

 - Close and let cook 5-7 minutes or until steam has completely stopped.
 Be sure not to open during cooking!